 In preparation for the construction of a new Welcome Centre at St Albans Abbey, an archaeological excavation was carried out with surprising results.

-Kingsbury Barn is one of an exceptional group of barns built to serve the estates of St Albans Abbey.
+Kingsbury Barn is one of an exceptional group of barns built to store grain from the estates of St Albans Abbey.

 An extraordinary vision of how the wall paintings of St Albans Abbey would have appeared to medieval pilgrims

 Since its formation, the Society has enjoyed a close connection with the Abbey, and led some of the earliest archaeological excavations undertaken in the grounds of the former monastery.

 Following several excavations in the area around the Abbey church in 1875 and 1876, the Rev. Henry Fowler transformed contemporary understanding of the archaeology and history of the medieval monastery.

 By the early nineteenth century, the fabric of the Abbey was in a dreadful state, including the High Altar Screen.
 Members of the Society played a pivotal role in securing its sympathetic restoration.